-Lena from Salut from Paris shares her cost of travel in Paris tips for those wanting to plan a trip to the beautiful city of lights.
+Heading to Paris?
+Lena from Salut from Paris shares her cost of travel in Paris tips for those wanting to plan a trip to Paris.

 We love Paris and the amazing things to do in Paris so we are so happy to have Lena, an expat living in Paris, sharing her up-to-date cost of travel guide to help you budget your trip accurately.